aliyun/terraform-provider-alicloud/website/docs/r/lindorm_instance.html.markdown

 Provides a Lindorm Instance resource.

-For information about Lindorm Instance and how to use it, see [What is Instance](https://www.alibabacloud.com/help/zh/doc-detail/174640.html).
+For information about Lindorm Instance and how to use it, see [What is Instance](https://www.alibabacloud.com/help/en/lindorm/latest/product-introduction-overview).

 -> **NOTE:** Available since v1.132.0.

--> **NOTE:**  The Lindorm Instance does not support updating the specifications of multiple different engines or the number of nodes at the same time.
+-> **NOTE:**  The Lindorm Instance does not support updating the specifications of multiple different engines, or the number of nodes at the same time.

 ## Example Usage